Members Beware: Fraudulent Crane Inspection Services Reported

 Timmins Office Will Be Closing Effective May 31, 2023

 Please be advised that the Timmins Office will be closing effective May 31, 2023.
 This decision has not been made lightly.
 Evidence has shown that very few members have attended this office since the beginning of the pandemic and that trend has not changed since all restrictions were removed.
-All members requiring assistance in this […]
+All members requiring assistance in this area should contact the Sudbury office: IUOE Sudbury 430 Westmount Ave., Unit H Sudbury, ON P3A 5Z8 705-675-8643 It is our hope that in the future, through organizing and increasing the membership, that we will […]

 Please be advised that the Timmins Office will be closing effective May 31, 2023.